 In the dingy corner of culture, lurk stories that we overlook.
-We put a blindfold on our eyes and walk right past through those corners.
+We put a blindfold on our eyes and walk right past those corners.
 We avoid these stories and the characters who live within them.
-This is exactly the feeling when we try to ignore a particular Khaleed Hosseini or a Rohinton Mistry novel.
+This is precisely the feeling when we try to ignore a particular Khaleed Hosseini or a Rohinton Mistry novel.
 We do that because we know they make us feel uncomfortable.
 Because they remind us of some harsh obscure truths.

 Berkana unfolds such real stories in bare-bones fashion with a razor-sharp focus on three facts: